casualcoders/thehub/README.md

 # or
 yarn dev
 ```
-Type to build the container run
+To build the container run

 ```bash
 ./ init